argoproj/argo-cd/docs/operator-manual/reconcile.md

 fields for `api-version` and `kind`.
 Counting the number of refreshes triggered, by api-version/kind should reveal the high-churn resource kinds.

 !!!note
-    These logs are at the `debug` level.
-Configure the application-controller's log level to `debug`.
+    These logs are at the `info` level.
+Configure the application-controller's log level to `info`.

 Once you have identified some resources which change often, you can try to determine which fields are changing.
 Here is one approach: